AleksanderObuchowski/bert-analysis/README.md

 |4|0|'a'|'opinion 4'|

 **2. Testing file**
-This is the file where you keep the classes for data used for testing bert.This file is needed because bert doesn't take the actual class for it's traning data so the file is there for comparison.
+This is the file where you keep the classes for data used for testing bert.This file is needed because bert doesn't take the actual class for it's traning data, so the file is there for comparison.

 *Example*